 But I make no apologies.
 Seeing our tourist dollars go south may be just the thing our Canadian governments needs to get the picture.
 Our gas prices are out of line but it's due to taxation, not the increased cost of oil.
 If that were the case, American prices would be the same.

-Americans are currently paying almost 20% less for gas than Canadians.
+American often pay nearly 20% less for gas than Canadians.

+Even when crossing our own country, we can often save quite a bit by choosing a route through The States.
 Right now, I have a hard time advocating travel in Canada especially on a site that's dedicated to traveling frugally.